intel/llvm/sycl/doc/EnvironmentVariables.md

 The parallel for range rounding will only be used in the X (outermost) dimension of a `sycl::range`, since if the inner dimensions are changed by the SYCL runtime this can change the stride offset of different dimensions.
-Range rounding will only be used if the SYCL runtime X dimension exceeds 32, which is a magic number chosen by the SYCL runtime.
+Range rounding will only be used if the SYCL runtime X dimension exceeds some minimum value, which can be configured using the `SYCL_PARALLEL_FOR_RANGE_ROUNDING_PARAMS` environment variable.

 Generation of range rounded kernels can be disabled by using the compiler flag `-fsycl-disable-range-rounding`.